Why did the “War on Drugs” fail massively in the United States?

 Is what David Brown is arguing based on evidence – or just a hypothesis?

-Various European countries have more social programs than the U.S. – but most of these countries are less populated, ethnically homogenous, less divers, and have lower illicit drug use.
+Various European countries have more social programs than the U.S. – but most of these countries are less populated, ethnically homogenous, less diverse, and have lower illicit drug use.

 I think it may be worth conducting some sort of 5 to 10-year study allocating more money towards social programs to determine whether this significantly decreases illicit drug-related crimes.